 Calvert County Sheriff’s Department was built as the Calvert County Hospital in 1918 and was enlarged in 1926 with the addition of two side wings.
 It served as the hospital until the 1940s when a new hospital was built.
 It has since served as a nursing home and currently houses the operations of the County Sheriff.
 The building is a good example of how adaptive reuse can preserve a historic building.
 The building is designated a Calvert County Historic District.

 Baltimore and Drum Point Railroad.
 The Baltimore and Drum Point Railroad, chartered in 1868 was never completed, but the railroad bed was constructed before the project was abandoned in the early twentieth century.
 It runs through Prince Frederick and could be made a trail, potentially linking CalvertHealth Medical Center to King Memorial Park and points beyond in both directions.
 The railroad has an interesting history as “the biggest thing that never happened” in Calvert County and has been found eligible for listing in the National Register of Historic Places.
 Its greatest use could still be realized as an amenity and to provide connectivity throughout the county for pedestrians, hikers, and cyclists.
+Acknowledging that the railroad bed partially lies on private property, some of which is developed, This master plan recommends that the county consider pursuing grant funding under a public-private partnership with the Calvert Health Medical Center and the Fox Run Shopping Center to prepare and implement a plan that highlights the rail bed’s existence within the Town Center.
+The plan could include markers strategically placed along or near the railroad bed on the Calvert Health Medical campus, at the shopping center and along Armory Road and Main Street.
+Signs with an educational message about the significance of the rail bed, accompanied by a map, could be located at on Church Street, as well as on the Calvert Health Medical Center campus.
+At the Church Street location, Kings Memorial Park could be incorporated into the sign’s educational message and map, along other historic buildings with unique architectural features on Main Street, like Dowell House #2, the Prince Frederick Masonic Lodge (the old Prince Frederick High School) and the School Superintendent’s House.
+Through coordinated efforts and depending on timing, perhaps the trail concept could be incorporated into the efforts to pursue a state Main Street Affiliation.

 Connectivity and Walkability